 Rob Diaz de Villegas WFSU Media

 To tag monarch butterflies, you have to get to where they are before they wake up.
 Lucky for us, they go to a pretty good place to watch a sunrise.
 When the sun finally rose over Lighthouse Pond in the Saint Marks National Wildlife Refuge, volunteers had been at work for over an hour.
-It was mid November, just past the peek migration season.
+It was mid November, just past the peak migration season.
 There weren’t many butterflies to see.

 The trees where we found the monarchs were right along the water’s edge.
 From there, the butterflies would take off over the Gulf, bound for central Mexico.
 Maybe on one those Mexican mountaintops, someone will capture one of our tagged butterflies from among the millions overwintering there.
 If they do, and report it to Monarch Watch, we’ll know just that much more about monarch migration.